nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_cpu.rst

 The Global Domain contains most of the memory and peripherals of the nRF54H20.
 This offers flexibility to assign memory regions and peripherals to different cores.
-If this flexibility is not needed, it is possible to use the |NCS| defaults, where most of the memory and peripherals are assigned to the Application Core.
+If this flexibility is not needed, it is possible to use the |NCS| defaults, where most of the memory and peripherals are assigned to the application core.

 The Global Domain includes two sets of power domains: